Orange-OpenSource/Orange-Boosted-Bootstrap/docs/4.0/components/dropdowns.md

 The [<abbr title="Web Accessibility Initiative">WAI</abbr> <abbr title="Accessible Rich Internet Applications">ARIA</abbr>](https://www.w3.org/TR/wai-aria/) standard defines an actual [`role="menu"` widget](https://www.w3.org/TR/wai-aria/roles#menu), but this is specific to application-like menus which trigger actions or functions. <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus can only contain menu items, checkbox menu items, radio button menu items, radio button groups, and sub-menus.

-Bootstrap's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
+Boosted's dropdowns, on the other hand, are designed to be generic and applicable to a variety of situations and markup structures.
 For instance, it is possible to create dropdowns that contain additional inputs and form controls, such as search fields or login forms.
-For this reason, Bootstrap does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
+For this reason, Boosted does not expect (nor automatically add) any of the `role` and `aria-` attributes required for true <abbr title="Accessible Rich Internet Applications">ARIA</abbr> menus.
 Authors will have to include these more specific attributes themselves.

-However, Bootstrap does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>ESC</kbd> key.
+However, Boosted does add built-in support for most standard keyboard menu interactions, such as the ability to move through individual `.dropdown-item` elements using the cursor keys and close the menu with the <kbd>ESC</kbd> key.

 ## Examples